CW3E/MET-tools/Grid-Stat/README.md

 The NetCDF landmasks that will be ingested by Grid-Stat are generated with the `run_vxmask.sh` script.
 This script is run offline and standalone, where the output NetCDF masks can be re-used over multiple analyses that study the same verification regions.
-The arguments of the `run_vxmask.sh` script are as follows:
+The required arguments of the `run_vxmask.sh` script are as follows:

  * `${USR_HME}`       &ndash; the directory path for the MET-tools clone.
  * `${SOFT_ROOT}`     &ndash; the directory path for the MET singularity image.